 Finally, in the 2016 Budget Government proposed that from April 2017 public sector bodies would have new duty to ensure any contractors that they took on were complying with IR35.
 A consultation exercise was launched in May 2016, and in the 2016 Autumn Statement the Government confirmed it would proceed with this reform.
 As part of this consultation the Government ruled out introducing a similar duty on the private sector, or having a new test for applying IR35 based on the length of the contractor’s contract.

 With the implementation of these new rules there was considerable speculation that the Government would extend the new duty for contractors’ clients to the private sector.
 The Autumn 2017 Budget announced that the Government would “carefully consult on how to tackle non-compliance in the private sector, drawing on the experience of the public sector reforms.”
-This consultation was launched on 18 May this year.
-Responses are invited by 10 August.
-The consultation paper states that extending the public sector reform to the private sector is the Government’s lead option, though it recognizes “that public authorities faced challenges in implementing the reform and that this is a concern for businesses and individuals working in the private sector.”
+This consultation was launched on 18 May this year, and closed on 10 August.
+Following this the Government stated that it “is carefully considering the responses received, and will issue its response in due course.”
+The consultation paper states that extending the public sector reform to the private sector is the Government’s lead option, though it notes “public authorities faced challenges in implementing the reform and that this is a concern for businesses and individuals working in the private sector.”
 HMRC has also published a short factsheet on the consultation, and an independent review it had commissioned on the impact of the public sector reforms on client organisations.

-This note discusses these developments; a second note discusses the introduction of IR35 and its first years of operation.
+This paper discusses these developments; a second paper looks at the introduction of IR35 and its first years of operation.